JOB-PORTAL

 Grid-side classification: Options, Restrictions, Leeway

 We evaluate the grid-side framework conditions and their consequences for a BESS expansion.
-The goal is clarity on which operational and design options are realistic.
+The goal is to provide clarity on which operational and design options are realistic.

 Icon with the number 4